Skip to main content

 • X-RateLimit-Reset: Unix timestamp when limit resets

 Rate limit headers show per-second limits.
-Check your dashboard for monthly quota information.
+Check your dashboard for both your RPS limit and monthly quota information.

 Best Practices

-Space out your requests to stay under 10 per second:
+Space out your requests to stay under your rate limit (default: 20 per second for Trial plans):

 async function fetchMultipleProfiles(profileUrls, apiKey) {